User Portal Domain Management

 • IMPORTANT: Do not log in to the domain provider to point DNS automatically, OR point DNS manually yet.

-• Log in to the DNS provider and add a TXT record with the name and value exactly as shown.
+• Log in to your DNS provider and add a TXT record with the name and value exactly as shown.

 • Adding a TXT record is only for verification purposes and does NOT affect live traffic.